refactorroom/pim/documents/lession_contribute/07_community_guidelines.md

 6. **Module 6**: Performance optimization knowledge
 7. **Module 7**: Community collaboration skills

-You're now ready to make meaningful contributions to the CLG package and help build a thriving community around it.
+You're now ready to make meaningful contributions to the pim package and help build a thriving community around it.
 Welcome to the team! 🚀

 ---

 *Happy contributing!
-The CLG package and its community are stronger with your participation.*
+The pim package and its community are stronger with your participation.*